What is HPV?

 Even when the infected person has no symptoms, the virus can still be transmitted.

-HPV-related cancers often don’t cause symptoms making it especially important for women to get regular Pap tests to screen for cervical cancer, in addition to receiving the HPV vaccine.
+HPV-related cancers often don’t cause symptoms, making it especially important for women to get regular Pap tests as well as additional screening for cervical cancer, in addition to receiving the HPV vaccine.

-Currently, there is no routine screening test for other HPV-related cancers, so it’s crucial to visit your doctor regularly for checkups and get vaccinated to help prevent these cancers from developing.
+Currently, there is no routine screening test for other HPV-related cancers, which can affect both men and women, so it’s crucial to visit your doctor regularly for checkups and get vaccinated to help prevent these cancers from developing.

 HPV vaccination is cancer prevention.
 HPV vaccination helps prevent six types of cancers caused by HPV in both men and women.
 HPV vaccination can also help prevent genital warts.